 Zimmermann, Malte & Hole, Daniel

 2008Predicate focus, verum focus, verb focus: Similarities and differences.
 Paper presented at: Predicate Focus Workshop, University of Potsdam.

-This list is based on CrossRef data as of 26 november 2021.
+This list is based on CrossRef data as of 18 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.